pavitranew/session-7-rest-ang/README.md

 exports.delete = function () { };
 ```

-Check if its working.
+###Check if its working.

-Update `app.js` to require our routes file.
+1: Update `app.js` to require our routes file.
 The .js file extension can be omitted.

 ```js
 const express = require('express');